 • It is injected subcutaneously under the skin of the abdomen, thigh or back of the upper arm.

-• Mounjaro must be stored between 2-8 degrees Celsius.
+• Mounjaro must be stored between 2-8 degree Celsius.

 Note